Table of Contents

 What Causes HSV/Shingles?

 HSV-1 is transmitted via oral fluids, while HSV-2 is transmitted via the genitals.
-It is HSV-1 that is commonly associated with ocular herpes.
+It is HSV-1 that is commonly associated with eye herpes.

 While some associate herpes specifically with sexual contact, this is not necessarily how one gets the infection.
 HSV-1 can infect the genitals through oral sex, however.